Web Video Cast: Cast Web Video to Your TV

 Website casting with a direct-stream app gives you the quality of an HDMI cable with the convenience of wireless.
 Screen mirroring is the fallback option when nothing else works.
 HDMI is reliable but requires physical cables and adapters.

-CastBrowser's video detection works on virtually any website.
+CastBrowser's video detection works on most compatible websites with non-DRM media.
 The app detects over 20 video formats including MP4, HLS (M3U8), DASH (MPD), MKV, WebM, AVI, FLV, MOV, and more.
 Here are popular categories people use for online video casting for TV:

 Streaming Sites